SB-GLOBAL-SE/zephyr-squad-to-scale-migration/README.md

   duplicate data if run multiple times on the same project
 - **Clean Zephyr Scale data**: Currently, there is no easy way to clean Zephyr Scale after an unsuccessful/undesirable migration.
 It must be done manually through the UI or Database.
-- **Automated attachments import**: The script generates a CSV file with the attachments mapping, but it does not import it automatically.
-It must be done manually through a third-party tool or command line.

 ## Contributions